Nithish11022007/Hackthon_CFC/README.md

 Lack of peer collaboration
 Existing platforms fail because they are either too formal, too noisy, or too performative.
 Students often want to connect but hesitate due to social friction and awkwardness.

-Campus Connector solves this by enabling visible intent and permission-based interaction.
+JoinIn solves this by enabling visible intent and permission-based interaction.

 Core Concept — The Beacon System